The 39 Clues: Superspecial

 Superspecial is the fifth and final series in The 39 Clues franchise, consisting of one standalone novel that takes place about six months after Mission Atomic and centers around Sinead Starling and the prevention of a bioterrorism plot she has become involved in.

 Outbreak

 Outbreak is the only book in the Superspecial series, and the final book in The 39 Clues franchise.
 It was written by C. Alexander London and published on September 27, 2016.

 Sinead Starling has returned, and has brought with her a plague which she has released in Havana.
-Amy and Dan are tasked with bringing her in, but discover she's only a pawn.
+Amy and Dan are tasked with bringing her in, but discover she is only a pawn.
 The three escape Havana, fleeing to the Ekat stronghold in the Bermuda Triangle.
 While Sinead works on a cure, enemies from all sides converge on the Cahills.
 Amy succeeds in curing her friends, then gets the cure distributed to infected individuals across the world.